 I love exploring off the beaten path and non-touristic places in Thailand.
-Bangkok has so many interesting sites within less than a one hour drive from downtown, and Phutthamonthon park is one of them.
-Located about 40km west of central Bangkok in the Nakhon Pathom province, the park hold’s a beautiful black-colored free-standing Buddha statue and at 15.87m, this is the highest one in the world.
+Bangkok has so many interesting sites within less than a one hour drive from downtown, and Phutthamonthon Park is one of them.
+Located about 40km west of central Bangkok in the Nakhon Pathom province, the park houses a beautiful black-colored free-standing Buddha statue, which at 15.87m is the highest one in the world.

 It’s already really impressive approaching the park on the highway with the Buddha statue visible and coming closer and closer.
 Decorated with beautiful Thai swan street lanterns, this is even claimed to be Thailand’s most beautiful and most expensive road!